 However, quite helpfully, a Private Fund may engage in oral or written communications and enter into agreements with potential investors who are high net worth persons or sophisticated persons prior to the submission of its registration application to CIMA.

 Based on the draft 'Rule on Contents of Marketing Materials' which is currently under consultation, we suspect that all Private Funds, save for 'Alternative Investment Vehicles', will be obliged to include certain information in their marketing materials.
 'Marketing materials' are defined as any document which is used to solicit investors to invest in a fund.
 We suspect that most, if not all, Private Funds have or will publish marketing materials.
-The Law does not place an obligation on Private Funds to submit their marketing materials to CIMA.
-We will advise if this requirement is introduced by subsequent regulations or guidance.

 We will confirm the information which must be published within marketing materials as soon as the Rule is finalised.
 The draft Rule currently excludes Alternative Investment Vehicles from the obligation to publish marketing materials with specific information.
-Under the Regulations, an Alternative Investment Vehicle is defined as a company, unit trust, partnership or other similar vehicle which:
+Under the Regulations, an Alternative Investment Vehicle is defined as a company, unit trust, partnership or other similar vehicle which –

 - is formed in accordance with the constitutional documents of a Private Fund for the purposes of making, holding and disposing of one or more investments wholly or mainly related to the business of that Private Fund; and